uhuohuy/geo-ext.github.io/scope.markdown

 nav_order: 4
 ---

-The workshop has an interest in different aspects of of geographic information extraction from texts.
-Our general topics of interest are related, but not limited, to the following:
+The workshop's general topics of interest are related, but not limited, to the following:

 * Document geocoding